Number of Taps Per Tree

 Tapping Guidelines

 The final decision on when and how maple trees are tapped resides with each producer.
 Long-term research and industry experience provide the following guidelines for tapping a sugar bush based on tree diameter.
+These guidelines balance sap yield and sustainability.

 Important: doubling or tripling your number of taps will NOT result in doubling or tripling your sap!
 Two taps will yield about 135% of the sap.